 Below is another example of a possible nonlinear graph, maybe a trajectory in some chaotic domain.
 This is not known to be real or represent any known equation.
 It’s just an example for the purpose of this discussion.
 In the graph below note the ascending squiggly line.
 In this case let’s consider the x axis as position and the verticle axis as time.

 What could this represent?
 In the 2016 movie Arrival twelve alien craft visit Earth.
 Louise Banks, a linguist, is hired by the military to communicate with the aliens.
 During the course of her interations with that species she has numerous experiences with her future daughter Hanna, at different points in the future timeline of Hanna’s life.
 Those momentary intersecting future experiences in Louise’s timeline could represent the graph on the left.
-It is interesting to note that in the movie Lousie’s experience were not a function of some space construct but rather due to an ability of the aliens.
+It is interesting to note that in the movie Lousie’s experience were not a function of some space construct but rather due to an ability of the alien’s language.

 To read my notes about Sa-Tash one should appreciate what nonlinear means.